Roman Military Diploma On-Line

 impact of citizenship grants to veterans created a sufficient supply of

-citizens could not have a formal marriage with foreigners, and their children
+citizens could not have a formal marriage with non-citizens, and their

-foreign women to marry, a diploma would make sense, at least for some.
+are non-citizen women to marry, a diploma would make sense, at least

 The termination of auxiliary diplomas around 203

 during Caracalla.
-All men were citizen anyway, and there were no more foreign
+All men were Roman citizen anyway, and there were no

 women to marry.
 So far so good.